 But feeling embarrassed can sometimes be overwhelming.
 It’s easy to escalate a single emotion until you have convinced yourself the whole family hates you and you’re an awful human being.

-It’s important to remember we are not our feelings.
-The emotions we feel do not define us.
-Thoughts and feelings come and go, it is the essence of who we are that is constant, and you are not consistently embarrassing!
-Try this; when a situation arises that causes you embarrassment, do as the Buddha suggests and name the feeling.
-Say to yourself, “oh look, I am experiencing embarrassment.”
 Look at the emotion, where does it manifest in your body?
 How does it affect your thoughts?
 Observing emotions in this way takes away your ownership of the feeling, giving you space to experience it and allow it to pass on.
 Feeling embarrassed is a very healthy emotion, but holding on to that feeling and letting it affect how you see yourself is not healthy.
 Be kind to yourself; you are a beautiful soul having a human experience!

 Many people identify worth with whether someone has a partner or spouse.
 Family members who love you want to see you happy, but generational gaps can mean they don’t understand how happiness can is achievable on your own.

-It can be easy to feel as if you are justifying or defending your life choices around relatives.
-First, remember the questions come from a place of love.
-Many people show love through anxiety.
-Phrases such as “you’re so beautiful, why are you wearing that?” or “when I was your age, I was already married with three kids” can sound incredibly rude and confronting.
 As hard as it is to believe, there is no malice behind these words.
 Society tells us to look for happiness within another human and it is only in the last twenty years or so that we are starting to focus more on finding happiness within.
 Therefore, your parents and grandparents might not fully understand this concept, believing you are not complete until you have found a partner.

 Try not to take it personally.
 Stand firm in your answer and maybe you can enlighten your family on the importance of self-love?

-Feelings of disappointment and bitterness are prevalent when significant events hold a lot of expectations.
-It can be hard not to get your hopes up when the whole year has been leading up to this moment.
-Having expectations about an event, or of a person, is normal psychological behaviour, but is something us humans need to try and limit.
 Approaching scenarios with no prior assumption of the outcome means you are free to enjoy the moment and all its surprises.
 Try this; before you sit down to exchange gifts, say to yourself “I am happy to be here with my family.
 Anything more is a bonus.”
 By allowing yourself to be content with the simple act of being together, receiving presents won’t be viewed with such high expectation.
 Then, when your grandmother disappoints you with a pair of cheap socks, you can appreciate the fact she thought of you at all.

-Intoxicated Family Member
+5) Navigating an Intoxicated Family Member at Christmas

 It’s a common misconception that alcohol is necessary to have a good time, and the act of drinking until drunk is so ingrained in Western culture that it can be challenging to know when to cut someone off.
 Asking someone to slow down with their alcohol intake could be met with embarrassment and sometimes aggression.
 Choosing your timing and wording is important here.
 Excessive drinking can be a sign of broader emotional issues, so it’s important to take the situation seriously.